Gwinnett County Juvenile Court

 Understanding Gwinnett County Juvenile Court Records

-The Gwinnett County Juvenile Court records, which include all documents and information regarding the proceedings, are generally filed at the courthouse where the hearing occurred.
-To view the records, the juvenile, their parents/guardians, and their legal representative must present a completed request and their valid, government-issued I.D. to the appropriate office.
+The Gwinnett County Juvenile Court records, which include all documents and information regarding the court proceedings, are generally filed at the courthouse where the hearing occurred.
+To view the records, the minor, their parents/guardians, and their legal representative must present a completed request and their valid, government-issued I.D. to the appropriate office.

-Although a record of a delinquent act is a serious matter, unlike a criminal record, it can be sealed or expunged once the minor becomes an adult.
+Although a court record of a delinquent act is a serious matter, unlike a criminal record, it can be sealed or expunged once the minor becomes an adult.
 This does not occur automatically when a youth turns 18; he/she must contact the probation office to initiate proceedings.
 A knowledgeable Georgia lawyer can help explain the process.

 Hire a Juvenile Court Gwinnett County GA Lawyer